subisarkar/JexoSim/README.md

     cd JexoSim
     python setup.py install

-Move the four folders and the one .csv file you downloaded in the 'Databases' step into the `JexoSim/databases/` folder.
+Move the six folders and the one .csv file you downloaded in the 'Databases' step into the `JexoSim/databases/` folder.
+Do not rename the folders or files (the code should be able to identify them).

 ### Output folder
 By default JexoSim will place the results from the simulations into the `JexoSim/output/` folder.
 However you may choose a different location to store these results.
 To do so find the file `jexosim_paths.txt` in the `JexoSim/jexosim/input_files/` folder, and next to `output_directory` (leaving at least one white space gap),  enter the full path to the location including folder name, e.g. `/Users/UserA/Desktop/JexoSim_Results`.
 The folder will be automatically generated.
 If this is blank, the default location will be chosen.